 The Common Thread of Discipleship

-Every outreach of Amazima Ministries, whether education sponsorship, feeding the hungry, vocational outreach, or medical care, is accompanied with Biblical teaching and spiritual encouragement in the sharing of joyous life in Christ.
+Every outreach of Amazima Ministries, whether education scholarship, feeding the hungry, vocational outreach, or medical care, is accompanied with Biblical teaching and spiritual encouragement in the sharing of joyous life in Christ.
 We know that nourishing the physical needs of the people we serve is not the ultimate goal.
 By being built up in love, we long to see them fed spiritually and restored into right relationship with God.

 Our team sees every outreach as an opportunity to answer the call of Jesus to go and make disciples.
-The mentors working in our Education sponsorship Outreach as well as in the community of Masese are not expected to work solely as socials workers.
+The mentors working in our Education Scholarship Outreach as well as in the community of Masese are not expected to work solely as socials workers.
 Their very necessary purpose on our team is to truly love and disciple the children and families that we serve.
 They seek out relationships with the intended goal of seeing disciples being made in the homes and schools of Uganda and this is merely one example of how each of our staff members seeks to first see the Cross of Jesus in how we serve others.